Electronic Cigarettes. Why are they banned?

-It is hard to understand why anyone who is aware of electronic cigarettes, and who has done some basic research on them could conclude that they should be banned, but several countries have made that exact decision.
-You might wonder why someone would happen to ban something with so much potential to reduce the damage associated with smoking, but the reasons do not really face much scrutiny.
+It's hard to understand why anyone who is aware of electronic cigarettes, and who has done some basic research on them could conclude that they should be banned, but several countries have made that exact decision.
+You might wonder why someone was going to ban something with so much potential to reduce the harm related to smoking, but the reasons don't really deal with much scrutiny.
 Here is a list of countries where electronic cigarettes are banned, and a look at the most common reasons.

-The electronic cigarette is a relatively new phenomenon, so in most places the legislation should still be put Really up-to-date with technology.
-However, countries such as Canada, Mexico, Australia, Israel, Brazil, Hong Kong, Panama, Singapore and the United Arab Emirates have completely banned electronic cigarettes.
+The electronic cigarette is a relatively new phenomenon, so in most places the legislation must still really catch up with the technology.
+However, countries such as Canada, Mexico, Australia, Israel, Brazil, Hong Kong, Panama, Singapore and the United Arab Emirates have banned electronic cigarettes completely.
 Products are also largely regulated as doctors in Denmark, where they are technically illegal, but none have been authorized so far.
-Some places, like Finland and Australia, have standards where they can be technically sold, but they can not contain nicotine.
+Some places, such as Finland and Australia, have standards where they can technically be sold, but cannot contain nicotine.
 Many countries also have marketing bans on all nicotine products, which cover electronic cigarettes.

 Reason One - need more studies